byjlw/github-repo-analysis/docs/design.md

 1. Data Collection:
    - API client fetches issues with full details
+   - GraphQL API includes issue type information when available
+   - Special GraphQL feature flag is used to access issue types
    - Response data is cached for future use
    - Issue data is normalized into consistent format